Noise-Induced Barren Plateaus in Variational Quantum Algorithms: Results

 \end{corollary}

-Note that the asymptotic scaling in Eq.~\eqref{eqnFnScaling} is independent of $l$ and $m$, i.e., the scaling is blind to the layer, or the parameter within the layer, for which the derivative is taken.
-Hence, this corollary implies that, when Eq.~\eqref{eq:Lcondition} holds, the partial derivative $|\partial_{l m} \widetilde{C}|$ exponentially vanishes in $n$ across the entire cost landscape.
-In other words, one observes a Noise-Induced Barren Plateau (NIBP) for all points on the landscape.
-Furthermore, note that if $L$ is superlinear in $n$, then Eq.~\eqref{eq:Lcondition} is satisfied for all $q<1$.
-Hence, in this case, NIBPs occur regardless of the noise strength.
+The asymptotic scaling in Eq.~\eqref{eqnFnScaling} is independent of $l$ and $m$, i.e., the scaling is blind to the layer, or the parameter within the layer, for which the derivative is taken.
+This corollary implies that when Eq.~\eqref{eq:Lcondition} holds, i.e. $L$ grows at least linearly in $n$, the partial derivative $|\partial_{l m} \widetilde{C}|$ exponentially vanishes in $n$ across the entire cost landscape.
+In other words, one observes a Noise-Induced Barren Plateau (NIBP).
+We note that Eq.~\eqref{eq:Lcondition} is satisfied for all $q<1$.
+That is, NIBPs occur regardless of the noise strength, it only changes the severity of the exponential scaling.

 In addition, Corollary~\ref{cor1} implies that NIBPs are conceptually different from noise-free barren plateaus.
 First, NIBPs are independent of the parameter initialization strategy or the locality of the cost function.
 Second, NIBPs exhibit exponential decay of the gradient itself; not just of the variance of the gradient, which is the hallmark of noise-free barren plateaus.
 Noise-free barren plateaus allow the global minimum to sit inside deep, narrow valley in the landscape~\cite{cerezo2020cost}, whereas NIBPs flatten the entire landscape.